Mick Wallace: Hitman comments

-Mary Mitchell O'Connor comments

-Shortly after being elected, while referring to Mary Mitchell O'Connor in Dáil Éireann, he said "Miss Piggy has toned it down a bit today".
-He accepted responsibility and later apologised, saying "It was my fault.
-I passed the reference because of her handbag.
-I'm completely out of order.
-I don't have a leg to stand on […] Clearly it was in bad taste."
-He called Mitchell O'Connor to apologise and said he would write a letter of apology to her as well.

 Alan Shatter data breach controversy

-During a debate between the then Minister for Justice and Equality, Alan Shatter and Wallace on RTÉ television in May 2013, Shatter divulged that Wallace had been cautioned by Gardaí for using his phone while driving.
+During a debate between the Minister for Justice and Equality, Alan Shatter and Wallace on RTÉ television in May 2013, Shatter divulged that Wallace had been cautioned by Gardaí for using his phone while driving.
 Shatter was later found to have broken General Data Protection Regulation laws by revealing personal information about Wallace.
 Shatter said he obtained the information from then Garda Commissioner, Martin Callinan.
 Callinan and Shatter both lost their jobs soon afterward, Shatter partially for this breach of the law among other controversies.
 Wallace disagreed with the appointment of Callinan's successor Nóirín O'Sullivan, citing her previous role as deputy commissioner to Callinan.

 Undeclared income as an MEP

 In February 2023 Wallace claimed on social media that he had "three wine bars in Dublin".
 This aroused alarm from Wallace's European parliamentary group, as no such assets were listed on his mandatory declaration of financial interests.
 After the chair of his parliamentary group called any omission from the declaration "unacceptable” and not “worthy of our political group”, Wallace amended his declaration to state that he is an "advisor" to the three wine bars, and receives up to €500 a month in income for this role.